Programs > Brochure

 About: Child Family Health International is non-profit leader in global health education, facilitating international experiences that meet rigorous ethical, safety, and academic standards.
 Through CFHI programs you see global health through the eyes of local communities.
 CFHI’s socially responsible approach and reciprocal, long-term partnerships with communities, ongoing support of local healthcare infrastructure, US and local staff structures, as well as time-tested policies and procedures, protects the well-being of both students and host communities.CFHI provides service learning in international health for medical and pre-medical students.

-Participants will be assigned projects with direct supervision at all times during clinical rotations.
-While volunteering at local NGO’s, participants may be asked to initiate their own projects but generally the NGO will provide participants with a list of projects based on a strength-based approach.
+Intern Responsibilities: IIP interns work alongside local physicians and explore primary care, rural health, and traditional medicine.
+Placements are focused on pediatric health.
+Rotation schedules will be sent to the selected IIP interns prior to arrival.
+IIP interns will be assigned projects with direct supervision at all times during clinical rotations.
+While volunteering at local NGO’s, interns may be asked to initiate their own projects but generally the NGO will provide participants with a list of projects based on a strength-based approach.

 For the last 4 weeks interns will be based in the small city of Tarija, located in southern Bolivia near the border with Argentina.
 This tranquil city is renowned for its wine growing region, temperate climate and friendly people.
 IIP interns will focus on primary care, public health outreach and rural health in the prevention efforts in surrounding communities.
 Rotations include public primary health clinics in urban and rural areas.
 IIP interns will also learn about Chagas disease, an endemic vector-borne illness that is a major public threat in Latin America.
 At a local clinic dedicated only to that disease, participants will look at the clinical manifestations and epidemiology of the disease as well as the public health efforts to detect and prevent it.